baoxingsong/AnchorWave/README.md

 # progli &middot; [![license][license-badge]][license]

 Using the alignment of conversed sequence (currently, only CDS being used), progli try to detect conserved collinear blocks between two genomes.
-Within each collinear block, progli use conserved sequence as anchors and cut long sequence into short fragments and perform global sequence alignment for each block.
+Within each collinear block, progli use conserved sequence as anchors and cut long sequence into short fragments and perform sequence alignment for each block.
-If the block length is longer than a preset window size, the output alignment maybe problematic.
-While a large window size would cost more memories.